simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getnetworkinfo.md

 - n: "→ → →<br>`limited`"
   t: "bool"
   p: "Required<br>(exactly 1)"
-  d: "Set to `true` if only connections to this network are allowed according to the `-onlynet` Bitcoin Core command-line/configuration-file parameter.
+  d: "Set to `true` if only connections to this network are allowed according to the `-onlynet` Bitcoin Cash Node command-line/configuration-file parameter.
 Otherwise set to `false`"

 - n: "→ → →<br>`reachable`"
   t: "bool"